zpalexander/Drupal-Boilerplate/readme.md

 read the readme inside the specific directory.

 * bin
- * Contains project installation scripts
+ * Contains project installation scripts.
+Feel free to add your own or modify as necessary.
 * docroot
  * Where your drupal root should start.
 * drush